hritik5102/Lane-Detection/README.md

 # Lane-Detection
 Detecting a lane of the road for wireless car with help of contours , hough line , canny edge detector in image processing

-# Thier are 5 window
+# Their are 5 window
 1) edge detector
 2) Trackbar
 3) Mask